 Welcome to New Farm Park Online

-Did you know that New Farm Park attracts more than18,000 visitors each week, coming from all parts of Brisbane and beyond.
-80% of that number do not live in the immediate local area.
+Did you know that New Farm Park attracts more than18,000 visitors each week, coming from all parts of Brisbane and beyond, with 80% of those numbers not living in the immediate local area.
 They come to the Park to picnic, to play, to eat, to dance, to ponder, to gaze and wonder at the true magnificence of the Park.
 First timers blend in beautifully with NFP regulars.
 Eighteen hectares of superbly planned horticultural delights, flanked by a myriad of community and commercial precincts totally at peace with the environment in which they find themselves.

 The Park has many stakeholders, principally the city of Brisbane and the many talented and committed people within the Council who have overseen the development and protection of the Park in good times and bad.
 New Farm Park is one of the most popular and much loved recreational facilities in all of Brisbane.

 All NFP visitors would surely have taken notice of the spectacular new Building being erected across the river.
 It’s the latest part of a new chapter for Hawthorne’s Lourdes Hill College, as works proceed on the New Science & Middle Years Building, New Chapel & Student Administration Refurbishment.

 Of particular interest is the roof-top Covered Play Area, which has been completed only in recent days.
 It dominates the southside skyline.
 Views from there to all parts of Brisbane, will be something to behold.

 On Australia day, unsurprprisingly, the Park enjoyed huge and enthusiastic crowds today.
 Pics of many of these gatherings were taken and they all feature somewhere on the Site as the banner pic.
 Just keep clicking and you'll find them, from the nodules above to all homepage thumbnails.
 There was some great collaborative work done by so many.
 Well done to you all.
 We'll change the home page banner every few days or so.